OXID-eSales/stripe-module/docs/oxidwatch-component/11-monitoring-security-system.md

 ## Executive Summary

-This document describes a **real-time monitoring and security system** for payment modules deployed at VIP client sites.
+This document describes a **real-time monitoring and security system** for payment modules deployed at merchant sites.
 The system provides:

 - **Real-time health monitoring** - Payment system availability and performance
 - **Fraud detection** - AI-powered anomaly detection and attack prevention